-This solution allows users to get verified with a scan of a government-issued identity document.
-ID documents (such as a passport or national ID card) are very useful when it comes to verifying identity, particularly as these documents perform a critical regulatory or compliance step during digital onboarding.
+Document Verification is the process of reviewing documents to ensure that they are authentic and accurate.
+This can include verifying the identity of the person who submitted the documents, as well as confirming that the information contained therein is correct.
+Document verification allows users to get verified via an electronic scan of a government-issued identity document.
+Government-issued identity documents (such as a passport or national ID card) are used when it comes to verifying an identity, particularly as these documents perform a critical regulatory or compliance step during the digital onboarding process.

-The setup is simple: A user only needs a smartphone or desktop camera to scan their ID and process the results almost instantly.
-But that simplicity can have a downside too.
+The setup is simple: A user only needs a smartphone camera to scan their ID and process the results.
+But this simplicity can have a downside too.
 Government-issued documents can be faked, and as you’d expect, there are different levels of quality when it comes to document tampering.

-Facial biometric solutions now provide an almost fully-automated identity verification experience without the downsides of a human operator or the costs associated with higher dropout rates.
+A biometric facial verification is a system that uses facial recognition technology to verify the identity of an individual.
+Facial biometric solutions provide an almost fully-automated identity verification experience without the downsides of a human operator or the costs associated with higher dropout rates.

-What they don’t tell you about facial verification:
+What you should consider with biometric facial verification:

-Many of these solutions lack the primary ability to adapt to different challenges that regularly pop up during routine customer onboarding and are not optimized for the specific use cases.
+Many solutions cannot adapt to different challenges that regularly pop up during routine customer onboarding.
+Others are not optimized for specific use cases.
+Typically challenges include

 - Poor document photo quality